-If you are looking for a DHI hair transplant- this article will give you everything you need to know about them.
-It is important you know the difference between implanter pens and recipient site creation when it comes to FUE hair transplant surgery.
+If you are looking for a “DHI hair transplant”- this article will give you everything you need to know about them.
+It is a common method of implanting hair into the scalp, however it is important you know the difference between implanter pens and recipient site creation when it comes to FUE and FUT hair transplant surgery.

 What is a DHI Hair Transplant?

-DHI stands for “Direct Hair Implantation” and is ultimately a marketing term used by many clinics.
+“DHI” stands for “Direct Hair Implantation” and is ultimately a marketing term used by many clinics.
 It often refers to when your hair transplant surgeon utilises a specialised sharp implanter pen to re-implant hair into the scalp and the latest guidance by the International Society of Hair Restoration Surgery advises that DHI does not actually refer to any specific hair transplant method and is ultimately a marketing term.

 The Treatment Rooms London has always specialised in the use of implanter pens in hair transplant surgery.
 Specifically, our Surgeons utilise dull implanter pens to reinsert grafts into pre-made incision sites.
-All patients are operated on by our Surgeons using this technique to help attain high quality results that match natural hair direction, angulation and flow.
-This means results in the end result blends nicely with existing hair.
+Sometimes our Surgeons utilise sharp implanters to reinsert hairs back in the scalp particularly in unshaven hair transplant surgery.

-If you wanted to find out more and view our results then please navigate the following links:
+If you wanted to find out more and view our results then please navigate the following link: Before & After Hair Transplantation

 Hair Transplant Surgery using Implanter Pens